Cosmo-Tech/cosmotech-api/doc/Apis/OrganizationApi.md

 Add a control access to the Organization

     Grant access to an organization for a user or group.
-Valid roles: viewer, editor, admin.

 ### Parameters